microsoft/onnxruntime/docs/tutorials/mobile-web/web.md

 ## What is ONNX Runtime Web (ORT-Web)?

-`ORT-Web` enables JavaScript developers to run and deploy machine learning models client-side.
-With ORT web you have the option to use a backend of either `webgl` for GPU processing or WebAssembly (`wasm`) for CPU processing.
+ONNX Runtime Web enables JavaScript developers to run and deploy machine learning models client-side.
+With ONX Runtime Web, you have the option to use a backend of either `webgl` for GPU processing or WebAssembly (`wasm`) for CPU processing.
 All ONNX operators are supported by the WASM backend but only a subset are currently supported by the WebGL backend.
-If you want to do JavaScript server side inferencing with node checkout the [onnxruntime-node library](https://onnxruntime.ai/docs/get-started/with-javascript.html#onnx-runtime-nodejs-binding).
+If you want to do JavaScript server side inferencing with node, check out the [onnxruntime-node library](https://onnxruntime.ai/docs/get-started/with-javascript.html#onnx-runtime-nodejs-binding).

 ## Browser inferencing considerations